-Dr. Yonekawa is an accomplished clinician scientist and has contributed over 130 original papers, editorials, and textbook chapters to the field of adult and pediatric retina.
+Dr. Yonekawa is an accomplished clinician scientist and has contributed over 150 original papers, editorials, and textbook chapters to the field of adult and pediatric retina.
 His research achievements have been recognized with multiple awards.
-He is Deputy Editor for the Journal of VitreoRetinal Diseases, the official journal of the American Society of Retina Specialists, and a referee for over a dozen journals, including Ophthalmology, JAMA Ophthalmology, and Retina.
-His research interests include the development of surgical techniques, 3-D surgery, minimally invasive surgery, advanced diagnostic imaging (such as ultra-widefield angiography, swept-source OCT, and OCT angiography), telemedicine, gene therapy, and improving treatment outcomes of adult and pediatric retinal conditions.
+He is Assistant Editor for RETINA and Deputy Editor for the Journal of VitreoRetinal Diseases, and a referee for over a dozen journals, including Ophthalmology and JAMA Ophthalmology.
+His research interests include the development of surgical techniques, minimally invasive surgery, advanced diagnostic imaging, telemedicine, and improving treatment outcomes of adult and pediatric retinal conditions.

 Adult and pediatric retinal diseases and surgery

 Clinical research, retinal imaging, surgical technique, gene therapy, telemedicine, clinical trials

 For a full list of publications, please see his CV.